SAVE THE FROGS! Founder, Executive Director & Ecologist

 -- Cynthia Jordan, Ecology Action; Santa Cruz, CA

+I am the founder of SAVE THE FROGS!
+Academy, the world's greatest source of free environmental conservation training.
 I have taught Applied Mathematics, Molecular Biology, Chemistry, Ecology, Vertebrate Biology, Spanish, SAT Preparation and Music, as well as fire twirling and the art of opening coconuts with one's bare hands.
-I'd like to think that I've also taught a few hundred thousand savethefrogs.com visitors about amphibian conservation!
+I've also taught a few hundred thousand savethefrogs.com visitors about amphibian conservation!
 This is my tutoring webpage.

 I spent five weeks in April/May 2013 giving frog presentations at schools, universities and museums throughout Colombia, and working with local biologists to create SAVE THE FROGS!
 Colombia, South America's first branch of SAVE THE FROGS!.